plotly/plotly.py/packages/python/plotly/plotly/figure_factory/README.md

 ## Create a figure_factory File
 1. Creating python file

 Move to the `plotly/figure_factory` directory in the `plotly.py` repo.
-To do this, open up the Terminal and excute the command:
+To do this, open up the Terminal and execute the command:

 ```
 cd plotly/figure_factory